table of contents

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-In case you’re wondering, “free testosterone” does not mean testosterone replacement therapy at no cost.
-(Be wary of anyone offering anything like that, especially online).
+Unfortunately, “free testosterone” does not mean testosterone replacement therapy (TRT) at no cost (and you should be very wary of anyone making that offer).

 Roman Testosterone Support supplements